 Get Your Bearings and Know Your Way Around

 As soon as you know where you will live, you can start getting acclimated to the surrounding area and local transport links.
 Knowing your way around will make you feel much more at home and less vulnerable when alone.
 It can be pretty nerve-wracking to navigate your way around a new area, especially when you don’t necessarily speak the language fluently.
 Allow yourself an entire day to simply explore how the trains, buses, and taxi systems work; you might discover that buying a travel card is a good option for getting to work every day.
 You might even want to buy a bike, moped or car to get around a larger city.
 Assess the new area carefully, and you will soon figure out the best way to get around, get to the shops and travel to work.

 Meet New People and Make Friends

-If you are moving to a brand new country in which you know nobody, then you will soon get lonely if you don’t have a good support system around you.
+If you are moving to a brand new country where you know nobody, you will soon get lonely if you don’t have a good support system around you.
 The time difference might mean that you can’t communicate with your friends and family back home whenever you want to, so make sure you actively make an effort to create new friendships.
-Find a local group or start up a hobby that you love; you will soon make friends on a sports team, a musical group or even at a volunteer centre.
+Find a local group or start up a hobby you love; you will soon make friends on a sports team, a musical group, or even a volunteer centre.
 Get to know your new neighbours as well; it is always a good idea to befriend the people living close to you as you never know when you might run out of milk or get locked out of the flat!
 Becoming part of an established community takes a lot of guts, time and bravery, so be patient with yourself.
 As long as you remain confident, you will be making new friends in no time.
 Finding a social group will always be one of the best ways to meet new people, so why not step outside your comfort zone and try something you have never been brave enough to do before?
 Starting afresh in a new country allows you to be whoever you want to be, so now might just be the perfect time to explore new skills and take on a challenge.

 Do Your Research on Religion and Culture